 Panel organizer Mary A. Evins, an associate research professor in MTSU’s University Honors College and coordinator for MTSU’s chapter of the American Democracy Project, told the audience that Tuesday’s event was “the Murfreesboro, Rutherford County and MTSU kickoff of a celebratory year for studying, thinking about and talking about and generating civic energy about the 19th Amendment … which finally, at long last, gave the other 50 percent of the citizens of this country true citizenship.”

-Before the panel, campuswide Constitution readings were held at the Science Building with the College of Basic and Applied Sciences, followed by readings conducted hourly by MTSU’s College of Media and Entertainment at the Bragg Media Building; Jones College of Business and the University College at the Business and Aerospace Building; and the University Honors College and the College of Education at the Paul W. Martin Sr. Honors Building.
+Before the panel, MTSU held campuswide Constitution readings, beginning at the Science Building with the College of Basic and Applied Sciences and followed by readings by the College of Media and Entertainment at the Bragg Media Building; the Jones College of Business and the University College at the Business and Aerospace Building; and the University Honors College and the College of Education at the Paul W. Martin Sr. Honors Building.

-Among those participating in the Constitution readings was Tennessee Secretary of State Tre Hargett, who noted that the voter registration tables were utilizing the state’s secure online registration platform.
+Among those participating in the Constitution readings was Tennessee Secretary of State Tre Hargett, who noted that the voter registration tables were usimg the state’s secure online registration platform.

 Evins reiterated the opportunity to those attending the panel discussion.

 “I want to admonish everybody to please go register and to check your registration,” Evins told the audience.
 “If you think you are registered, go to Tennessee Voter Lookup on your phones or your laptops to check to be sure that you’re registered.
 I also want to make a point of ‘live here, vote here.’
 That just means that studies and data tell us that people actually vote if they are registered where they live, where they sleep at night.”

 MTSU’s popular “True Blue Voter” initiative, a partnership with the Rutherford County Election Commission launched last year to boost voter registration and awareness in time for the 2018 mid-term elections, is continuing into the coming election cycle.